emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 // ...
 ```

 Using the same hooks, you can generate breadcrumbs from `pathname`.
-It's on you to resolve the path to human readable lables.
+It's on you to resolve the path to human readable labels.

 ```tsx
 // Breadcrumbs.tsx